achtnullzwei/Doorman/docs/en/guide/firmware/homekit.md

 - **Switch:** Ring To Open

 ## Pairing
-After flashing the firmware with HomeKit integration and connecting Doorman to your Wi-Fi network, follow the steps below to pair it with the Home app on your iPhone or iPad.
+After flashing the firmware with HomeKit integration and connecting Doorman to your Wi-Fi network, the status LED will **pulse red and blue** to indicate that HomeKit is not paired yet.

+Follow the steps below to pair it with the Home app on your iPhone or iPad:

 <div style="display: flex; flex-direction: row; flex-wrap: wrap; justify-content: space-between; gap: 20px;align-items: center;" markdown>
    <div style="min-width:260px;flex: 1 1 260px;" markdown>